 Today, the Vilnius Artillery Bastion is one of the last surviving parts of the city’s old defensive wall.

 Are you planning to visit Vilnius?
-In this article, you will find information about the Vilnius Artillery Bastion: from interesting facts to opening hours, entry fee and more.
+In this article, you will find useful information about the Vilnius Artillery Bastion: from interesting facts to opening hours, entry fee and more.
+Note: This is not a sponsored article, it includes purely my personal experience.
+All photos were taken by me.

 Where is the Vilnius Artillery Bastion?